tech

 4. Pilot Light is Out

-If your hot water faucet has gone cold, your pilot light on your water heater may be out.
+If your hot water faucet has gone cold, the pilot light on your water heater may be out.
 When the pilot light goes out, the water heater may not have enough gas pressure to heat up the water until it reaches a certain temperature, which could take hours.
 When this occurs, there are typically warning signs that the pilot light went out.

 If your water heater has a pilot light, check to see whether there are any marks on the burner.
 If you can’t discover any, try this easy technique!